retroryan/real_estate_ai_search/MORE.md

 # Complete Elasticsearch Data Loading and Indexing

+## Current Status Update (As of Implementation Phase 1)

+### Phase 1 Completed Tasks
+- ✅ Updated BaseDocument to use generic doc_id field instead of listing_id
+- ✅ Added entity_id and entity_type fields to BaseDocument for tracking
+- ✅ Modified PropertyDocumentBuilder to map listing_id → doc_id
+- ✅ Modified NeighborhoodDocumentBuilder to map neighborhood_id → doc_id
+- ✅ Modified WikipediaDocumentBuilder to map page_id → doc_id
+- ✅ Fixed field mapper array handling error (replaced string parsing with proper split function)
+- ✅ Updated search runner to use doc_id for Elasticsearch document ID mapping
+- ✅ Removed listing_id from required fields for neighborhoods and Wikipedia in field_mappings.json
+- ✅ Verified Neo4j path independence from search pipeline changes

+### Current Issues
+- ❌ Field mapper still failing with array type mismatches
+- ❌ JSON-based field mapping is fragile and violates Spark best practices
+- ❌ Document builders using collect() which is inefficient for large datasets
+- ❌ No proper schema validation at DataFrame transformation stage

 ## Complete Cut-Over Requirements

 * COMPLETE CHANGE: All occurrences must be changed in a single, atomic update